 Hungry For Education Scholarship Requirements

 Any full-time student enrolled in any fully certified HBCU will be eligible for the scholarship.
-They can apply by filling out an online application form found at the website of Tom Joyner Foundation.
+They can apply by filling out an online application form on the Tom Joyner Foundation website.
 However, the students must fulfill some certain criteria to apply.
+Here are the requirements:

-- Be a full-time student at fully certified HBCUs
+- Be a full-time enrolled college student at an HBCU (freshman-senior)

 - Be a U.S. citizen

-The deadline for the application is December 1, 2016.
+The DEADLINE for the application is December 1, 2018.

 About the Tom Joyner Foundation